The No Bullshit Affiliate Promise!

 I get it.
 Bloggers work their butts off creating their websites, promoting the posts and it takes a loooooong time to see a return on the time investment, so getting money is a good thing for a blogger.

-From a marketing perspective of the affiliate company, it is super clever strategy especially from SAAS companies as it is encourages bloggers to review their software.
+From a marketing perspective of the affiliate company, it is a super clever strategy especially from SAAS companies as it encourages bloggers to review their software.
 Which then gives them impressive reviews all over the Internet for the low low price of a few free subscriptions- the cost is negligible.
 The benefit undoubtedly magnificent

-When random new to software person comes along and googles “reviews for xyz software”, up comes dozens if not hundreds of positive reviews.
+When random new to software person comes along and googles “reviews for XYZ software”, up comes dozens if not hundreds of positive reviews.

 Depending on how just how good the affiliate program is, the more reviews you tend to find and some of those reviews could be downright spectacular!

 The better the affiliate program, the better the reviews?